Monash-FIT3170/Counting-and-Sorting/README.md

 ## Pull Request Strategy
 1. Create a New Branch. ```git checkout -b feature/my-new-feature```
 2. Commit Changes using the format: [Feature/Refactor/Fix] [Scope] [Description].
 3. Open a Pull Request.
 Submit your pull request (PR) with an appropriate title and description.
-All PRs must be reviewed by a systems architect and pass the CI/CD pipeline before merging into the main branch.
 Be sure to include appropriate version tags.
 4. Delete Source Branch after the PR is merged to maintain cleanliness in the repository.

 <a id="item-six"></a>